-Yes, of course you could do it by email or even SMS.
+Yes, of course you could do it by email or a text.
 But I feel a card, branded to your business, with a personally written message to the client from their therapist or stylist packs more marketing oomph.
 Especially when eveything is online.
 Stand out from the crowd and make clients feel valued.

 A couple of professional marketing tips…

 - I like to include at least two salon offers, and preferably three, on the card.
 This gives your clients a choice and broadens the promotion’s appeal.
-People like options.
+People love to have options.

-Don’t stop at handing your January offers to clients, posting on social and advertising them in-salon.
+Don’t stop at handing your January offers to clients, posting on your salon social and advertising them in-salon.

 Effective salon marketing depends on using all your promotional tools and channels and many businesses miss out on email marketing.

-Recent research confirmed that email marketing is still ranked the Number 1 marketing channel for creating a return on investment for businesses.
+Email marketing is still ranked the number one marketing channel for creating a return on investment for businesses.
 Ignore it and you’re missing out on one of the best ways to drive clients to your hair or beauty business.

 Why email marketing converts lookers to bookers…